Parkinson's and Lewy Body Dementia: What's the Difference?

 Is it genetic?

 While a small number of PD cases are genetic, LBD is not normally genetic.
-Some families have a genetic mutation that increases the risk of LBD, but LBD is not typically considered a genetic disease.5 Conversely, about 10-15% of PD cases are genetic.
+Some families have a genetic mutation that increases the risk of LBD, but LBD is not typically considered a genetic disease.5 Conversely, about 10-15 percent of PD cases are genetic.

 Is dementia a symptom of both?